MarcelGarus/server/blog/draft-candy-compiler-pipeline.md

 ### Constant Lifting

-If you have a function that creates lots of local variables (such as numbers, or `True`, or `False`), it's very likely that other functions use the same values.
+If you have a function that creates lots of local variables (such as numbers, or `candy:True`, or `candy:False`), it's very likely that other functions use the same values.
 In that case, we move the value defintions out of the functions so that they don't need to create new objects on the heap every time they are called.

 ### Common Subtree Elimination